mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 1d6 Result1d6 Result Assassination MishapAssassination Mishap
 0 or less You suffer a terrible injury; roll twice on the Injury table (see page 37 of the Traveller Core Rulebook ), taking the lower result.
 1 You are forced to abandon the contract in order to avoid legal persecution; lose 1 Trust and all Contacts, Allies or Networks involving the law enforcement or justice system (Referee's discretion).
-2 The target's security finds you and tries to kill you; roll on the Injury table and subtract 1 (minimum of 1).
+2 The target's security finds you and tries to kill you; roll on the Injury table and subtract1 (minimum of 1).
 3 The target becomes unreachable and the employer is unhappy with your services; lose 1 Trust.
 4 You are caught on a security system recording; lose any one Cover Identity or –1 Social Standing.
 5 Your target turns out to have had an excellent body double that you killed; lose 1 Trust and gain the target as an Enemy.